 I’m a writer, editor, and teacher in Boston.
 I like to think about books and ideas, knowledge and language, education and learning, writing and reasoning.
 I’m broadly interested in intellectual and cultural history across the sciences and humanities.

-I was born in Florida and grew up in Georgia, but except for a summer in New York City, I’ve lived in the Boston area since 2005.
-A first-generation college student, I studied theoretical math, literature, and philosophy at MIT and Harvard, graduating in 2010.
-In the spring of 2017 I spent a semester doing graduate work at Harvard in philosophy and the history of science.
-I’ve worked in laboratories at NASA, the Harvard-MIT Division of Health Sciences and Technology, Memorial Sloan-Kettering Cancer Center, the McGovern Institute for Brain Research, and MIT’s Computer Science and Artificial Intelligence Laboratory.
+I was born on the Florida panhandle and grew up in Georgia, but except for a summer in New York City, I’ve lived in the Boston area since 2005.
+The first person in my extended family to graduate from college, I studied theoretical mathematics, literature, and philosophy at MIT and Harvard, graduating with two bachelor’s degrees in 2010.
+In the spring of 2017 I spent a semester doing graduate work at Harvard in intellectual history and the philosophy and the history of science.
+Most of my technical coursework has been in the mathematical foundations of theoretical physics and in the philosophy of language, logic, and science.